Building a Business Case for Electronic Signature

 Teams looking to make significant new technology investments are facing serious friction.
 There’s a lot of general economic uncertainty and it has led to a series of new obstacles for anyone looking to justify a new purchase.
 Even with popular business tools, the increased scrutiny on new purchases requires leaders to build a solid business case and answer a series of tough questions to justify a new investment.

 A strong case will include research to detail the costs and benefits of a new purchase.
 It should also include other important effects you expect to see.
 You need to prove that you’ve thought through the purchase from beginning to end.
 It’s hard to make a business case with broad generalities.
 You need metrics.
-For example, it’s good to know that DocuSign eSignature customers overwhelmingly agree that they are completing agreements faster and cheaper.
+For example, it’s good to know that Docusign eSignature customers overwhelmingly agree that they are completing agreements faster and cheaper.
 But to be the most convincing, you need to know exactly how much time and how much money they are saving.

 If your organization hasn’t started using an e-signature solution, it’s time to build a strong business case for adoption.
-To help you do just that, DocuSign conducted in-depth quantitative research about the way e-signature impacts an organization.
+To help you do just that, Docusign conducted in-depth quantitative research about the way e-signature impacts an organization.
 Our goal was to build a checklist of common questions and answer them with real numbers that can help set expectations for anyone considering an investment in e-signature.

 This blog will share a few of the data points you need to build a strong case for e-signature.
 To see the complete results (and all the supporting data), download the How to Measure the Value of E-Signature whitepaper.